On the symplectic type of isomorphims of the p-torsion of elliptic curves: The field of good reduction

 \section{The field of good reduction}

 Since we are dealing with curves $E/\Q_\ell$ with potentially good reduction it is natural to seek explicit descriptions of an extension $F/\Q_\ell$ such that $E/F$ has good reduction.
-For our purpose of proving symplectic criteria, we can further assume that the $p$-torsion field of $E$ is non-abelian.
-The following theorem describes such field $F$ in the cases of our interest.
+For the purpose of proving symplectic criteria, we can further assume that the Galois group of the extension $K/\Q_{\ell}$ defined by the $p$-torsion of field of $E$ is non-abelian.
+In Theorem~\ref{T:goodOverF} below we describe the field $F$ in the cases of our interest; before we proceed to its proof we need to introduce some facts about certain Galois representations attached to $E$.